-Indeed, I believe that model mirrors in some way the response to the present global challenges and in the rationale for a strong regional community system operating in tandem with a vibrant and intelligent nationalism.
+That model mirrors, in some way, the response to the present global challenges.
+We can see the rationale for a strong regional community system operating in tandem with a vibrant and intelligent nationalism.

-When you look at the world, particularly during the past two decades, two opposing tendencies appear at work and yet operating in a relationship of healthy and creative tension for the most part.
+When one looks at the world, particularly during the past two decades, two opposing tendencies appear to be at work.
+In most ways, they seem to operate in a relationship of healthy and creative tension.

 There exists, on the one hand, local culture and the sense of community.
-There exists, on the one hand, local culture and the sense of community.
-There exists, on the other, the need for larger economic and political blocs, be they regional, continental or hemispheric - which operate in the interests of the members and contribute to national progress and social well being.
-These are the realities of the modern world.
+On the other, there is the need for larger economic and political blocs, be they regional, continental or hemispheric.
+These blocs operate in the interests of the members and contribute to national progress and social well being.
+Such are the realities of the modern world.

-As recently as this week, Serbia and Montenegro have become two nations and Montenegro - with its 650,000 people - is likely to become part of the ever growing European Union in short order.
-Unity in diversity, or perhaps more accurately sovereign rights and deliberate integration will always remain a viable modality in the modern world.
+As recently as this week, Serbia and Montenegro have become two nations and Montenegro - with its 650,000 people - is likely to become part of the ever growing European Union.
+Unity in diversity, or perhaps more accurately, sovereign rights and deliberate integration, will always remain a viable modality in the modern world.
 The question is: how do we establish the correct balance and generate the most effective and sustainable development outcomes for the benefit of our people?

-In relation to the enlargement and enrichment of higher education, I see what can be dubbed the Manning model for Trinidad and Tobago providing a major contribution in the spirit of the Eric Williams legacy.
+In relation to the enlargement and enrichment of higher education, I see what can be dubbed as the Manning model for Trinidad and Tobago providing a major contribution in the spirit of the Eric Williams legacy.

-We should welcome heartily and support the creation and maintenance of a strong national higher education institution with a focus on the scientific, technical/technological areas most relevant to the Trinidad and Tobago economy.
+We should welcome and support the creation and maintenance of a strong national higher education institution with a focus on the scientific, technical/ technological areas most relevant to the Trinidad and Tobago economy.